For more information about the feature, see External authentication and authorization.

 enabled: true

-# Provide the host to your external Redis database, such as AWS ElastiCache or Google Cloud Memorystore
+# Provide the host to your external Redis instance, such as AWS ElastiCache or Google Cloud Memorystore

 address: "$REDIS_HOST"